 Ramadan is coming up, and now is the perfect time to start thinking about how you can prepare for a smooth month ahead.
-Below you’ll find several make-ahead freezer-friendly recipes and ideas.
+Below you’ll find a roundup of several make-ahead freezer-friendly recipes and ideas.
 I’ve also included tips on how you can freeze and reheat many of them.

 I started getting wise about freezing a few months ago when I became a mom of two.
 I had to shed any food snobbery and really think about maximizing my time in the kitchen.
 What I found was that if you freeze the right things in the right way, there’s actually little to no detectable difference in the quality of most food.

 - Water expands when frozen, so any food that can take a little dehydration will freeze well.
 Most South Asian foods (curried meats, lentils, beans, etc.) fit into that category.